Getting Started

 Installation Steps

-1. Install Docker Desktop and ensure WSL2 integration is enabled
+1. Install Docker Desktop (or Podman via WSL2) and ensure WSL2 integration is enabled

 2. Install usbipd for USB device support